Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 We will remember them".

-Charles Harry Chamberlain was born in Maidenhead in 1924 to Charles Richard Chamberlain, a carpenter, and his wife Lilian Charlotte Lock.
+Charles Harry Chamberlain was born on 16th October 1923 in Maidenhead to Charles Richard Chamberlain, a carpenter, and his wife Lilian Charlotte Lock.

 Sometime after the outbreak of World War II, Charles Harry (known as Harry) enlisted with the Royal Navy and began his training as an Ordinary Telegraphist at the H.M.S Collingwood Training Camp.
-Unfortunately Harry was to die that the tragically young age of 18 on 24th August 1942 from illness.
-It is unclear as to whether Harry ever got to see active service, but that does not make him any less brave.
+Unfortunately, Harry was to die that the tragically young age of 18 on 24th August 1942 from illness.

 Beilby Eric Smith of Stubbings House Berkshire